top of page

 (Groups of 5)

-• Allows GE, DoD, KVG, and manufacturers to align expectations.
+• Allows GE, DoW, KVG, TMAC, UTSA, and manufacturers to algin expectations

 decollage-du-concorde.jpg